-The Sub-fund promotes environmental and/ or social characteristics, provided that it neither commits to making sustainable investments within the meaning of Regulation (EU) 2019/2088 (the "SFDR") nor to investing in economic activities that qualify as "environmentally sustainable" under the Taxonomy Regulation (EU 2020/852).
+The Sub-fund promotes environmental characteristics, provided that it neither commits to making sustainable investments within the meaning of Regulation (EU) 2019/2088 (the "SFDR") nor to investing in economic activities that qualify as "environmentally sustainable" under the Taxonomy Regulation (EU 2020/852).

-- climate change mitigation and climate change adaptation in line with the Paris Climate - x the protection of biodiversity and ecosystems; - x the transition to a circular economy.
+- climate change mitigation and climate change adaptation in line with the Paris Agreement; - the protection of biodiversity and ecosystems; - the transition to a circular economy.